ianmetcalf/node-ds2482-temperature/README.md

 - `i2c` an instance of [i2c](https://github.com/kelly/node-i2c)
 - `address` the i2c address of the bridge chip, default: `0x18`
 - `device` the location of the i2c interface, default: `/dev/i2c-1`
+- `units` the temperature units, default: `C`

 ---

 ### sensor.readTemperature()
-Initiates a measurement and returns the temperature reading from a particular sensor in celsius
+Initiates a measurement and returns the temperature reading from a particular sensor

 __Returns:__ `Promise <Number>` resolves with temperature